 Montreal is located in the predominantly French-speaking province of Quebec.
 The United States border is just a one-hour drive to the south, and the Canadian province of Ontario borders Montreal on the west.

+However, it isn’t just the easy connectivity, the beautiful city, or the history that makes the place great to live in.
 Montreal’s software and IT sectors are booming, attracting many young professionals from all over the world.
 There’s also a large community of international students since Montreal is home to several world-renowned Universities.
 Thus, moving to Montreal can be an enjoyable, life-changing experience.
-So read on for our helpful guide to relocating to Montreal.
+So get a helping hands from the movers at a local moving company, and read on for our helpful guide to relocating to Montreal.

 The Cost of Living in Downtown Montreal